rmbw74/BangazonApi/README.md

 ### POST
-Sending a POST request with the following object will create a NEW entry in the databse
+Sending a POST request with the following object will create a NEW entry in the database
 ```
 {
 "firstName": <string>,